theophilusx/Arcis/README.md

 ## Status

 This software is still very much in development.
-In fact, the only completed part is the basic user management components.
+In fact, it is changing quite quickly.
+Things which are complete include

+- User Management.
+You can add new users, set their password and change their role etc
+ - Uploading host data file.
+You can upload a master data file containing detials of hosts in the network
+ - Add host grouping regular expressions.
+In a large network, it is useful to break hosts up into groups and sub-groups.
+The system supports defining of regular expressions which can be used to group hosts
+ - Display details of hosts.
+Uses a tab and menu system with content which can be collapsed or expanded

+Currently, I'm working on moving from a session based authentication and authorisation model to a stateless token based approach based on JWT.
+Expect things to be broken!

 ## Prerequisites

 You will need [Leiningen][1] 2.0 or above installed.

 The application uses PostgreSQL as the backend database.
+The server has been changed from using jetty to Immutant.

 The application uses various web client functionality which is only supported under Chrome and Firefox.
 Internet Explorer is not supported.